Drewry’s composite World Container index increased 4% or $344 to $9,330.28 per 40ft container.

-The average composite index of the World Container Index assessed by Drewry for the year to date is US$1,610/40ft container, lower than the 5-year average of $1,693/40ft container.
+The average composite index of the WCI, assessed by Drewry for year-to-date, is $6,090 per 40ft container, which is $3,957 higher than the five-year average of $2,133 per 40ft container.

 Drewry’s composite World Container index increased by 4% or $344 to reach $9,330.28 per 40ft container, which is 368% higher than the same week in 2020.
 Freight rates from Shanghai to New York soared 13% or $1,562 to reach $13,434 per 40ft container, a change of 300% Y-o-Y. Spot rates on Shanghai to Los Angeles increased 6% or $550 to $10,503 for a 40ft box.
 Similarly, rates on Rotterdam to New York grew 5% to $5,624 per feu.
 Freight rates on Shanghai to Genoa and New York to Rotterdam remain stable at previous weeks level.
 Drewry expects rates to increase further in the coming weeks.